fabianegli/singlecell_proteomics/README.md

 The license for my contributinos resides in `LICENSE-fabianegli` while the original code's license is in `LICENSE`.

+The licenses of the bundled data is noted in the "The budled data in `data.tar.gz`" section above.

 ## Comments

 The effort to make this repository's code reproducible was carried out on MacOS 11.7.2.
 It has yet to be tested on other platforms.